 When you come to Duke you may see a general orthopaedic surgeon, you may see a physician assistant, but behind them is a whole team of sub-specialists.
 So if you have a specific problem with your knee, your shoulder, your ankle, your spine, or any musculoskeletal condition, we have a sub-specialist who can give you the best treatment for that specific problem.

 As a Duke surgeon, I get to collaborate with the best physicians in the world for any problem an athlete has.
 And of course, that same expertise is available to all Duke patients, not just national champions.

 Dr. Taylor and his colleagues at Duke Orthopaedics provide top-ranked care for musculoskeletal problems.
-Duke is ranked #6 in the country for orthopaedics by U.S.News & World Report.
+Duke is nationally ranked in orthopaedics by U.S.News & World Report.
 Duke Sports Medicine is one of only two FIFA Centres of Excellence in the U.S.